 On the Risk of Convex-constrained Least Squares Estimators Under Misspecification

-The constrained least squares estimator is a natural choice for estimating the mean of an isotropic Gaussian vector when it is known that the mean lies in some convex set, and it is known that the statistical dimension of a tangent cone provides an exact characterization of the asymptotic behavior of the estimator's risk.
-As a first step towards understanding the behavior of the estimator when the mean does not lie in the convex set (misspecification), we prove an analogous characterization of risk in the misspecified case when the convex set is a polyhedron, and show that the risk can be much smaller than in the well-specified setting.
+The constrained least squares estimator is a natural estimator of the mean of an isotropic Gaussian vector when it is known that the mean lies in some convex set.
+The risk of this estimator is known to be characterized by the statistical dimension of a tangent cone.
+As a step toward understanding the behavior of the estimator when the mean does not lie in the convex set (model misspecification), we prove an analogous characterization of risk in the misspecified case when the convex set is a polyhedron, and show that the risk can be much smaller than in the well-specified setting.
 This is joint work with Professor Adityanand Guntuboyina.

 Ryan Giordano, Statistics Department